-- 1. Attend business meetings held during annual conference. - Develop the policies and general programs for the NCWSS. - Conduct the business of the NCWSS not reserved for the members by the Bylaws or delegated to officers or committees. - 4.
+- 1. Attend NCWSS BOD business meetings held during annual conference and virtual meetings throughout the year - Develop the policies and general programs for the NCWSS. - Conduct the business of the NCWSS not reserved for the members by the Bylaws or delegated to officers or committees. - 4.
 Establish honoraria for the Secretary-Treasurer, Proceedings Editor, and Communications Editor. - 5.
 Send appropriate information to Communications Editor for placement in NCWSS Newsletter.